panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 If you'd like to add a new name to the list, you only have to invoke `add('New Product Name')`.

-Bottom line, the benenfits of extracting the complex state management into a custom hook are:
+Bottom line, the benefits of extracting the complex state management into a custom hook are:

 * The component becomes free of state management details
 * The custom hook can be reused